gapdays/gap-sage-days2016/index.md

 For the 1st Joint GAP-Sage Days, the focus of the workshop will be on improving GAP-SageMath integration and interaction between our systems and their developers.
 The focus of the GAP Coding Sprint will be on converging GAP and HPC-GAP development branches.

+GAP Coding Sprint will start on Wednesday January 13th at 10am and will finish in the afternoon on Saturday January 16th.
+GAP-SageMath Days will start on Monday January 17th at 10am and will finish at 1pm on Friday January 22nd.
+There will be also a Workshop on Mathematical Databases organised by the Horizon 2020 [OpenDreamKit project](http://opendreamkit.org/) in St Andrews on January 25th-27th, 2016.
+We will post a link here as soon as we will have more information.

 More detailed information can be found on [the program page]({{ site.baseurl }}/program).